feather-design-system/feather-design-system/docs/Components/AppBar/README.md

 ---
 title: "App Bar"
 pre: "@featherds/app-bar"
-description: "The App Bar is anchored to the top of the application window and provides screen-specific information and actions to the user.
-The App Bar is also a prime location for brand and product identity.
-This is where company logos and product names are typically displayed."
+description: "A header component that is anchored to the top of the application window and provides screen-specific information and actions to the user."
 lang: en-US
 tags: ["AppBar", "App-Bar", "component"]
 layout: ComponentLayout